axsh/nii-project-2016/dev-notes.md

       (but what about playing with parameters?)

+   * Link jobs together and demonstrate before adding scripts.

 what is interesting?

 automatic! works by itself. "how do we get it to run atomically?"  ans: jenkins! rpm!

+tying it all together.

 bash techniques.